Pittsburgh Tax Appeal Attorneys / Lawyers

 The 2012 Allegheny County reassessment caused over 100,000 appeals to be filed.
 Many of these appeals are still pending, both at the first level (the BPAAR) and the second level of the appeals process (the Board of Viewers).

-If you have a pending appeal, and your appeal is not resolved by the end of 2013, then the appeal will also automatically include the 2014 tax year.
+If you have a pending appeal that has still not been scheduled, then the appeal will also automatically include the 2014 tax year.
 This may or may not be advantageous for property owners, depending upon the circumstances of each case.

 Sometimes it can be helpful to have multiple years to negotiate.
 However, it can also be a disadvantage, and certain cases are better off resolving prior to the end of the calendar year.
-If you have an existing case, and have questions about whether you should try to expedite the case before January 1, 2014, please feel free to email (firstname.lastname@example.org) or call our offices (412.802.6666.)
+If you have an existing case, and have questions about what impact the inclusion of the 2014 tax year could have on your pending case, please feel free to email (firstname.lastname@example.org) or call our offices (412.802.6666.)

 How Do The Fees Work?